 I prepared the above image in percentages of luminance rather than using RGB values.
-The numbers at the top of each band represent the luminance percentages which Lightroom displays in the tone curves, although it still uses 0-255 internally.
+The numbers at the top of each band represent the luminance percentages that Lightroom displays in the tone curves, although it still uses 0-255 internally.

 To see it in action, select the step wedge and look at the histogram in Lightroom.
 You should see 11 spikes, both ends being attached to the edges.
 Now, use your highlights slider and observe what happens to these spikes.
 The entire curve starts moving to the left.
 While the high values move faster, the low values also get somewhat compressed.
-Also note that as you move it to the left, some tones actually merge into each other lowering local contrast.
+Also note that as you move it to the left, some tones may merge into each other lowering local contrast.
 All the while, the main intention may only be to make sure the very bright values do not become pure white.

 Tone Curve To The Rescue

 Using the tone curve, it is possible to save the highlights without pulling down all the bright values which give sparkle to the photograph.
 The general idea is to pull down the top of the curve by a certain amount without impacting the other parts.
 Unfortunately, moving a point on the point curve in Lightroom can be a challenge where it is a breeze in Photoshop.
 The step wedge will become handy there as well!

 Highlight Protection Curves

 Although each image may need different curves adjustment, it makes it easier if we have a quick starting point depending on the image content.
 The typical preset choices in Lightroom Curve are Linear, Medium Contrast, Strong Contrast.
 I will show you how you can modify those curves and save them as highlight protection curves.

 Before you go any further, make sure that your curves panel is in point curve mode rather than parametric.
 Look at the lower right corner of the curves panel and note the little square.
 You can click on it to switch from one mode to the other.